-Booking a lodge with a hot tub near Helmsley makes for the ideal base for exploring Yorkshire’s natural beauty.
-This market town sits at the edge of the North York Moors National Park and you’ll find attractions here such as Helmsley Castle, Rievaulx Abbey and the National Centre for Birds of Prey, all within minutes of your accommodation.
+Booking a lodge with a hot tub near Helmsley creates the perfect base for exploring Yorkshire’s stunning countryside.
+This historic market town sits at the edge of North York Moors National Park.
+You’ll find Helmsley Castle, Rievaulx Abbey and the National Centre for Birds of Prey all within minutes of your accommodation.

-You’ll find plenty of outdoor activities available – from walking trails through Duncombe Park, cycling routes across the moors to picnics by the River Rye.
-The town’s shops, cafes and weekly market are also local highlights.
+Plenty of outdoor activities await you here.
+Walk the trails through Duncombe Park.
+Cycle across the moors.
+Enjoy picnics by the River Rye.
+The town’s shops, cafes and weekly market provide local highlights too.

-Self-catering cabins near Helmsley offer a level of comfort and privacy you won’t get in a B&B or hotel and many are dog-friendly.
-Soak in your private hot tub while planning tomorrow’s visit to Helmsley Walled Garden or a drive to the beautiful coast.
+Self-catering lodges near Helmsley deliver comfort and privacy you won’t get in hotels.
+Many are pet friendly and dog friendly helmsley options abound.
+Soak in your private hot tub while planning tomorrow’s visit to Helmsley Walled Garden or a coastal drive.

-Just a 30-minute drive from Helmsley sits Yorkshire Spa Retreat, where luxury meets relaxation in over 8 acres of rolling Yorkshire parkland – and yes, the hot tubs are high-spec and absolutely fantastic.
+Just 30 minutes from Helmsley sits Yorkshire Spa Retreat.
+Here luxury meets relaxation across 8 acres of rolling Yorkshire parkland.
+The hot tubs are high-spec and absolutely fantastic.

-Built in 2023, these modern lodges offer outdoor entertainment areas with lit pergolas and Kamado Joe BBQ ovens.
-The hot tubs are top-notch quality and dog owners will appreciate the secure paddock with agility equipment and wash stations for muddy paws.
+Built in 2023, these modern homes offer outdoor entertainment areas with lit pergolas and Kamado Joe BBQ ovens.
+The hot tubs deliver top-notch quality.
+Dog owners will appreciate the secure paddock with agility equipment and wash stations for muddy paws.

-The North York Moors surround you with Castle Howard and Rievaulx Abbey nearby (20 miles).
-Fancy a day out?
+The North York Moors surround you.
+Castle Howard and Rievaulx Abbey sit nearby at 20 miles.
+Want a day out?
 Try North Yorkshire Water Park or Flamingo Land for family fun.
-York city is just a 45-minute drive away with its historic streets and excellent shopping options.
+York city is 45 minutes away with historic streets and excellent shopping.

-The Blacksmiths accommodation features one double bedroom with en-suite and a second bedroom with twin beds.
-The open-plan kitchen and living area create a spacious feel.
+The Blacksmiths accommodation features one double bedroom with en-suite.
+A second bedroom has twin beds.
+The open-plan kitchen and living area create spacious comfort.

-The on-site spa facilities are a real highlight with a wild swim pond, hydrotherapy pool and salt chamber.
+The on-site spa facilities are a real highlight.
+Wild swim pond, hydrotherapy pool and salt chamber await.
 The Dome Bar and Restaurant serves great local produce with weekend breakfasts and themed nights.

-Located just 8 miles from Helmsley, Peep ‘o Day is a secluded timber cabin with stunning rural views and a hot tub that’s perfect for stargazing after a day exploring the nearby moors.
+Located 8 miles from Helmsley, Peep ‘o Day is a secluded timber cabin with stunning rural views.
+The hot tub is perfect for stargazing after exploring nearby moors.

-This single-storey retreat sits on the edge of Kirkbymoorside offering a cosy one-bedroom escape with modern interiors.
+This single-storey retreat sits on Kirkbymoorside’s edge.
+It offers a cosy one-bedroom escape with modern interiors.
 The rustic wood-burning stove adds character and warmth on cooler evenings.

-The North York Moors National Park is right on your doorstep with The Wainstones offering spectacular views (15 miles).
-Take a vintage steam train ride on the North York Moors Railway or head to the Yorkshire coast for a day by the sea (35 miles).
-Local pubs are just a short walk away.
+North York Moors National Park sits right on your doorstep.
+The Wainstones offer spectacular views at 15 miles.
+Take a vintage steam train ride on the North York Moors Railway.
+Head to Yorkshire coast for seaside days at 35 miles.
+Local pubs are a short walk away.

-Inside you’ll find an immaculate lodge with one double bedroom featuring a Smart TV and en-suite walk-in shower.
+Inside you’ll find an immaculate lodge.
+One double bedroom features a Smart TV and en-suite walk-in shower.
 The open-plan living space includes a well-equipped kitchen and comfortable sitting area.

 Underfloor heating in the bathroom is a lovely touch too.